History of Lebanon: Instability and Syrian War spillover

-2019 Protests due to Liquidity Crisis
+2019 Protests due to liquidity Crisis

 In October 2019 a series of country-wide protests began in response to many of the government's failures and malfeasances.
 In the months leading up to the protests there was an ever deepening foreign reserves liquidity crisis.
 Days before protests broke out, a series of about 100 major wildfires in Chouf, Khroub and other Lebanese areas displaced hundreds of people and caused enormous damage to Lebanese wildlife.
 The Lebanese government failed to deploy its firefighting equipment due to lack of maintenance and misappropriation of funds.
 Lebanon had to rely on aid from neighboring Cyprus, Jordan, Turkey and Greece.
 In November 2019, commercial banks responded to the liquidity crises by imposing illegal capital controls to protect themselves, despite there being no official law by the BDL regarding banking controls.

 The protests created a political crisis in Lebanon, with Prime Minister Saad Hariri tendering his resignation and echoing protesters' demands for a government of independent specialists.
 A cabinet headed by Hassan Diab was formed in 2020.

-2020 meltdown of central bank
+2020 meltdown of Banque du Liban

-Concurrently with the COVID-19 pandemic, the Banque du Liban (BdL) in March 2020 defaulted on $90 billion of sovereign debt obligations, triggering a collapse in the value of the Lebanese pound.
+Concurrently with the COVID–19 pandemic, the Banque du Liban (BdL) in March 2020 defaulted on $90 billion of sovereign debt obligations, triggering a collapse in the value of the Lebanese pound.
 The decision was taken unanimously at a cabinet meeting under the chairmanship of Hassan Diab on 7 March.
 That in turn caused the complex and opaque financial engineering with which the BdL maintained the nation's tenuous stability to crash and burn.
 Simultaneously, commercial banks imposed "informal capital controls limiting the amount of dollars depositors can withdraw as well as transfers abroad."
 Capital controls were expected to remain in place until at least 2025.
 It was remarked at the time that Lebanon, whose population is under 7 million, "produces little and imports about 80 percent of the goods it consumes."
 Debt servicing had consumed 30 percent of recent budgets.

 On 25 June the IMF estimated the losses at $49 billion, equivalent "to 91 per cent of Lebanon’s total economic output in 2019, according to World Bank figures... almost equal to the total of value of the deposits held by the Banque du Liban from the country’s commercial banks."
 The government of Lebanon concurred with the IMF estimates.
 The value of the pound, which had been artificially pegged at £L1,507.5 per U.S. dollar by the BdL, traded on the informal market in June 2020 at £L5,000 to the dollar, and concurrently the BdL welcomed in an official publication the involvement of the IMF.

 It came to light in an audit of 2018 BdL finances whose results were revealed on 23 July that the governor of the BdL, Riad Salameh, had fictionalized assets, used creative accounting and cooked the books.
 Two days earlier the government had announced its contract with New York-based Alvarez & Marsal to conduct "a forensic audit" of BdL finances.